 Read more

-Executive Committee, Nominations Committee, China Sub-Committee, UOG Editorial Board
+Executive Committee, Finance & Risk Committee, Nominations Committee, China Task Force, UOG Editorial Board

 Professor Liona Poon is an Academic Subspecialist in Maternal Fetal Medicine, devoted in improving maternal and fetal health.
 She has had a prolific research output throughout her clinical and research posts, including over 130 peer-reviewed publications in high impact international journals.
 In the last 10 years she has focused her research on establishing a programme for effective early prediction and prevention of preeclampsia, a major cause of maternal and perinatal morbidity and mortality.
 With her success in developing a first-trimester prediction model for preeclampsia using maternal risk factors, ultrasound, blood pressure and biochemical markers, and on Aspirin prophylaxis against preeclampsia, her goal in the next 10 years is to improve obstetric care worldwide, through clinical research and education.